jecklgamis/expressjs-app-example/README.md

 * Build info endpoint ( /build-info)
 * Observability: Statsd and Prometheus metrics

-Clone repo: `git clone git@github.com:jecklgamis/expressjs-app-template.git` Run Docker image:  `docker run jecklgamis/expressjs-app-template`
+Run Docker image:  `docker run jecklgamis/expressjs-app-template:latest`

 This is a **Github Template** repo.
-You can create a copy of this project from a clean slate.
+You can create a copy of this repo from a clean slate.
 Simply click
 <kbd>Use this template</kbd> button.

 Have fun and hope you find this useful!